RWS/studio-api-docs/articles/gettingstarted/building_a_plugin.md

 ```
 ***

 Open the `PluginResources.resx` file.
-You'll see that this contains a string value called `Plugin_Name`.
+It contains a string value called `Plugin_Name`.

 <img style="display:block; " src="images/PluginResources.png"/>

-This defines the name of the plug-in assembly and will be preset to the name of the Visual Studio project.
-This is the name that will show up in the Var:ProductName plug-in management dialog.
-Any localizable strings referred to from the plug-in attribute or extension attributes should be defined in `PluginResources.resx`.
-This ".resx" file will be compiled into a ".resources" file and will be deployed outside of the plug-in assembly itself, so the host application can access the information within it without having to load the plug-in assembly itself.
+This value defines the plug-in assembly name and defaults to the Visual Studio project name.
+Var:ProductName displays this name in the plug-in management dialog.
+Define all localizable strings referenced by plug-in attributes or extension attributes in `PluginResources.resx`.
+The build compiles this `.resx` file into a `.resources` file and deploys it outside the plug-in assembly, allowing the host application to access the information without loading the assembly.

-Every third-party plug-in has to be deployed using a Plug-in Package (*.sdlplugin).
-This is an OPC-based file format, essentially a ZIP file, that contains the plug-in assembly, plug-in manifest file and the plug-in resources file.
-All Visual Studio project templates that come with the Var:ProductName SDK are configured to automatically create a plug-in package when the project is built.
-One essential piece of information required in order to do this is the plug-in package manifest, which is defined in the file `pluginpackage.manifest.xml` that was part of the project template.
+Every third-party plug-in must be deployed as a Plug-in Package (*.sdlplugin).
+This OPC-based file format (essentially a ZIP file) bundles the plug-in assembly, manifest file, and resources file.
+The Visual Studio project templates included with the Var:ProductName SDK automatically generate a plug-in package during each build.
+The build process relies on the plug-in package manifest defined in `pluginpackage.manifest.xml`, which the project template provides.

 [!code-xml[ReportXSLT](code_samples/pluginpackage.manifest.xml)]

 The plug-in package manifest defines some pieces of essential information:

-* **PlugInName**: the friendly name of the plugin.
-This can be different to the name of the plug-in defined in `PluginResources.resx`, because a plug-in package can in theory contain multiple plug-ins.
+* **PlugInName**: The friendly name of the plug-in.
+This name can differ from the one defined in `PluginResources.resx`, because a single plug-in package can contain multiple plug-ins.
-* **Version**: the version of the plug-in package.
-This is important, as it will be used to detect updated packages.
+* **Version**: The plug-in package version.
+The system uses this value to detect updated packages.
 For more information, see [Plug-in deployment](plugin_deployment.md).
-* **Description**: description of the plug-in package.
+* **Description**: A description of the plug-in package.
-* **Author**: the name of the plug-in author
+* **Author**: The name of the plug-in author.
-* **RequiredProduct**: this indicates which product this plug-in supports.
-This must include the minimum version and can optionally include a maximum version. <br>
+* **RequiredProduct**: Specifies which product this plug-in supports.
+You must include the minimum version and can optionally include a maximum version. <br>
-If the minimum version is set to *Var:VersionNumber.1* that means the plugin can be installed only in Var:ProductName SR1 and above.
+Setting the minimum version to *Var:VersionNumber.1* restricts installation to Var:ProductName SR1 and above.
-* **Include**: a list of additional files to be included into the plugin package.
+* **Include**: A list of additional files to include in the plug-in package.

-Any plugin project need to have the following nuget packages refrenced :
+Every plug-in project must reference the following NuGet packages:

-* [Sdl.Core.PluginFramework](https://www.nuget.org/packages/Sdl.Core.PluginFramework/): this package provides the API's for the extension points
+* [Sdl.Core.PluginFramework](https://www.nuget.org/packages/Sdl.Core.PluginFramework/): Provides the APIs for extension points.
-* [Sdl.Core.PluginFramework.Build](https://www.nuget.org/packages/Sdl.Core.PluginFramework.Build/): this package provides the plug-in manifest creation build step, which uses the standard MSBuild extension mechanism.
+* [Sdl.Core.PluginFramework.Build](https://www.nuget.org/packages/Sdl.Core.PluginFramework.Build/): Provides the plug-in manifest creation build step using the standard MSBuild extension mechanism.
 See [Plug-in manifest generator](xref:the_plugin_manifest_generator.md).

 > [!NOTE]
-> `Sdl.Core.PluginFramework.Build` is needed only in build time.
+> `Sdl.Core.PluginFramework.Build` is required only at build time.

-Now build the project and have a look in the project output folder.
-Notice the following:
+Build the project and inspect the output folder.
+It contains the following:

 * The plug-in assembly, `MyPlugin.dll`
-* A "Plugins" folder, which contains:
+* A **Plugins** folder, which contains:
-    * The plug-in manifest, `MyPlugin.plugin.xml`, which lists information about all the extension classes. the plug-in contains.
+    * The plug-in manifest, `MyPlugin.plugin.xml`, listing all extension classes the plug-in provides.
-    * The neutral plug-in resources file `MyPlugin.plugin.resources`, which contains all the localizable strings and images referred to within the plug-in manifest.
-This was compiled from `PluginResources.resx`.
+    * The neutral plug-in resources file, `MyPlugin.plugin.resources`, containing all localizable strings and images referenced in the plug-in manifest.
+The build compiles this from `PluginResources.resx`.
-* The plug-in package, `MyPlugin.sdlplugin` which contains all of the above, together with the plug-in package manifest. </br>
+* The plug-in package, `MyPlugin.sdlplugin`, bundling all of the above together with the plug-in package manifest.

-After all the relevant information was added, build the project.
-Plugin can be found at the following local path *Var:PluginPackedPath* if the default path wasn't changed. </br>
+After adding all the relevant information, build the project.
+Find the plug-in at the local path *Var:PluginPackedPath* (unless you changed the default path).

-If in the console following error appears: `Error 1 Failed to locate ResGen.exe and unable to compile plug-in resource file...` please make sure you have installed [.Net Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).
+If the console displays the error `Error 1 Failed to locate ResGen.exe and unable to compile plug-in resource file...`, install [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).

-Now, we are ready to deploy the plug-in package in Var:ProductName.
+You can now deploy the plug-in package in Var:ProductName.
 See [Plug-in deployment](plugin_deployment.md).